Tadashi Maeyama

 Tadashi Maeyama (前山忠, Maeyama Tadashi) is a Japanese artist.
-In 1967, he co-founded the art collective GUN (acronym of Group Ultra Niigata) with fellow artist Michio Horikawa.
+In 1967, he co-founded the art collective GUN with fellow artist Michio Horikawa.
 Together with Horikawa, Maeyama were GUN's leading members.
 Maeyama currently lives and works in Niigata, Japan.

 Early life and education

 Maeyama was born in the village of Sanwa, Nakakubiki District, in the city of Takada (now Jōetsu), in the Niigata Prefecture, which is on the coast of the Sea of Japan.
-Far from the capital city Tokyo, Niigata was prototypical of rural Japan.
+Far from Tokyo, Niigata was prototypical of rural Japan.
 Maeyama was the eldest son of a farming family, and he was expected to inherit the family property.
 Nonetheless, he had to seek employment because his family did not own large enough land to generate a sustainable income.

 While in high school, he met fellow artist Michio Horikawa, and they later attended a teachers' college together at Niigata University.
 Maeyama sought to become an art teacher to make a living while also being able to make art.
 During his second year as a college student, Maeyama began frequenting to Tokyo to better understand contemporary art in the capital.
 Additionally, he continued to learn about contemporary art through mostly black-and-white reproductions in art magazines such as Bijutsu techō.

 In 1966, during his final year at Niigata University, Maeyama had his first solo exhibition at Lunami Gallery in Tokyo.
 As a rental art gallery, Lunami did not require qualifications to show, except for paying weekly rental fees.
 As a result, such spaces were suitable for exhibiting experimental art.

 In 1967, Maeyama received his BFA from Niigata University.